LinYuanNYU/HPML_MaskDetection/README.md

  ## Predicting
  I deployed the model to three platfroms: Linux server, Desktop Computer and Mobile IOS devices.
- For linux server, it is relative easy, we upload images and inference with the yolov5 model.
-We can get the detected results.
+ For linux server, it is relative easy, we upload images and inference them with the yolov5 model.

  ### Webcam detection: